krishp007/SlidelyAI_Backend/README.md

     }
     ```

-4. Start the server:
+4. Start the server, open bash terminal and head over to your backend directory and write this code
     ```sh
-    npm start
+    npx ts-node src/server.ts
     ```
     The server will be running at `http://localhost:3000`.